Just imagine how wonderful it is to see the processes automated in such a way, that the work would not stop once it has entered the pipeline!

 The underwriting process requires a lot of expertise, effort, and at the same time it should be reliable and quick.
-Until recently it was quite problematic to meet all these requirements at the same time, but, eventually, this has become a reality.
+Until recently it was quite problematic to meet all these requirement, but, eventually, this has become a reality.

-Such advisors (if build correctly, of course) are highly precise, because their decisions are relied on the historical data consisting of the application submissions, kick-out rules, and the historical effectiveness of similar underwriting decisions for the similar applications that were previously reviewed.
+Such advisors (if built correctly, of course) are highly precise.
+Their decisions rely on the historical data consisting of the application submissions, kick-out rules, and the historical effectiveness of similar underwriting decisions for the similar applications that we have already reviewed.

 We have recently developed such an assistant for one of our clients in the insurance carrier segment.
-As a result, the policy application assistant tool proved to be effective, for it sufficiently reduced the volume of the underwriters’ work, and allowed to deal with more applications for the same period of time.
+As a result, the policy application assistant tool proved to be effective.
+For it sufficiently reduced the volume of the underwriters’ work, and allowed them to deal with more applications for the same period of time.
 The subsequent implementation phase resulted in full automation of underwriting for a sizable amount of new submissions.

 Coalition Against Insurance Fraud estimates that fraud steals $80 billion a year across all lines of insurance.
-Each insurance company faces fraudulent claims and is compelled to spend its resources in order to fight the problem.
+Each insurance company faces fraudulent claims and have to spend its resources in order to fight the problem.

-According to the statistics, nearly 75% of insurers address the problem by using automated systems to detect false claims.
-But tech wouldn’t slow down its pace in developing, so now insurers should think over shifting to more promising tools based on Artificial Intelligence.
+According to the statistics, nearly 75% of insurers address the problem by using insurance automation systems to detect false claims.
+But tech wouldn’t slow down its pace in developing.
+So now insurers should think over shifting to more promising tools based on Artificial Intelligence.

-Here is the simplified AI-based anti-fraud software working principle:
+Here is the simplified AI anti-fraud software working principle:

 - analyzing large quantities of data (claims);